learnk8s/learnk8s.io/src/custom-authentication/content.md

-Kubernetes supports certain authentication methods out-of-the-box, such as X.509 client certificates, static HTTP bearer tokens, and [OpenID Connect](https://openid.net/) tokens.
+Kubernetes supports several authentication methods out-of-the-box, such as X.509 client certificates, static HTTP bearer tokens, and [OpenID Connect](https://openid.net/).

-_However, Kubernetes also provides the means to integrate a cluster with any desired authentication method and user management system._
+_However, Kubernetes also provides points of extensibility that allow you to integrate any desired authentication method and user management system._

-This article explains how to do this by walking you through an example of setting [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained) for a Kubernetes cluster.
+This article explains how you can implement a custom authentication method for Kubernetes with the example of [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained).

-This means that users will be able to authenticate to Kubernetes with their existing credentials from a [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) directory.
+In particular, this means that users will be able to authenticate to Kubernetes with their existing credentials from a [Lightweight Directory Access Protocol (LDAP)](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) directory.

 ![Kubernetes LDAP authentication](assets/intro.svg)

-However, LDAP is used just as an example here — the goal of this article is to show the general principles for integrating custom authentication methods with Kubernetes.
+LDAP authentication is used mainly as an example here — the goal of this article is to show the _general principles_ of how to implement a custom authentication methods.

+Using this knowledge, you can bind any authentication technology to Kubernetes.

 _Think of [Kerberos](https://en.wikipedia.org/wiki/Kerberos%5f%28protocol%29), [Keycloak](https://www.keycloak.org/), [OAuth](https://en.wikipedia.org/wiki/OAuth), [SAML](https://en.wikipedia.org/wiki/SAML%5f2.0), custom certificates, custom tokens, and any kind of existing single-sign on infrastructure._

-You can integrate all of them with Kubernetes!
+All of this is possible with Kubernetes!

-And the principles for doing that are the same as those you will learn in this article.

-_But before starting, let's briefly review the fundamentals of how the Kubernetes API is accessed._
+_Before starting with the implementation, let's briefly review the fundamentals of the Kubernetes API access._

 ## How access to the Kubernetes API is controlled

-Every request to the Kubernetes API server has to pass through three stages to be accepted: **authentication**, **authorisation**, and **admission control**:
+Every request to the Kubernetes API passes through three stages in the API server: **authentication**, **authorisation**, and **admission control**:

 ![Kubernetes API access](assets/kubernetes-api-access.svg)

 Each stage has a well-defined purpose:

-- [Authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) checks whether the user is a legitimate user of the API and, if yes, establishes its user identity
+- [**Authentication**](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) checks whether the user is a legitimate user of the API and, if yes, establishes its user identity
-- [Authorisation](https://kubernetes.io/docs/reference/access-authn-authz/authorization/) checks whether the identified user has permission to execute the requested API operation
+- [**Authorisation**](https://kubernetes.io/docs/reference/access-authn-authz/authorization/) checks whether the identified user has permission to execute the requested operation
-- [Admission control](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) performs a variety of further checks on the request to enforce configurable cluster policies
+- [**Admission control**](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) performs a variety of additional configurable checks on the request to enforce cluster policies

-At each stage, a request can fail, and only requests that successfully make it through all three stages are handled by the Kubernetes API.
+At each stage, a request may be rejected — and only requests that successfully make it through all three stages are handled by the Kubernetes API.

+_Let's have a closer look at the authentication stage._

-The task of the authentication stage is to check whether a request does come from a legitimate user and to reject all requests that don't.
+The task of the authentication stage is to check whether a request comes from a legitimate user and to reject all requests that don't.

 This is done by verifying some form of credentials in the request and establishing the identity of the user that these credentials belong to.